Press ESC to close

 Layering involves combining multiple sounds or instruments to create a richer and more complex sonic texture.
 Experiment with layering techniques to add depth, width, and harmonics to your mix.
 Be mindful of managing frequency clashes and maintaining clarity within your layered elements.

-See also Where To Mix Music
+See also How To Mix Master A Song

 Effects